-But more troublingly, Thaksin also sought to emulate Lee’s consolidation of political power.
-If Lee had succeeded in creating a political dynasty, Thaksin wanted to build a ‘Thaksinocracy’ of sorts on top of Thailand’s ostensibly democratic foundations – something his critics seized upon.
-He was democratically elected, everyone is willing to concede, even if on a populist platform, but ‘Thaksinocracy’ in a word summarises all many view as his worst excesses: nepotism, conflicts of interest, corruption and above all, an unprecedented consolidation of political power in Thailand’s democratic era.
-To be a true democrat involves both participation at the ballot box and a willingness to accept checks and balances; Thaksin was enthusiastic about the former but was practically allergic to the latter.
+But if Thaksin wanted to copy the roots of Singapore’s economic success, more troublingly, he also sought to emulate Lee’s consolidation of political power.
+Where Lee had succeeded in building what is effectively a one party state, Thaksin wanted to build a ‘Thaksinocracy’ of sorts on top of Thailand’s ostensibly democratic foundations – something his critics seized upon.
+He was democratically elected, everyone is willing to concede, even if on a populist platform, but ‘Thaksinocracy’ in a word summarizes all many view as his worst excesses: nepotism, conflicts of interest, corruption and above all, an unprecedented consolidation of political power in Thailand’s democratic era.
+To be a true democrat involves both participation at the ballot box and a willingness to accept checks and balances; Thaksin was enthusiastic about the former but practically allergic to the latter.

 The warning signs came early in his premiership.
 In 2001, the National Anti-Corruption Commission, one of the independent bodies that had been set up by the reformist 1997 constitution to serve as a check on the executive, accused Thaksin of failing to properly declare his assets while serving as deputy prime minister for Chavalit Yongchaiyudh.
 The case was forwarded to the Constitutional Court, which could then ban Thaksin from politics for five years and hence strip him from his new office.
 Thaksin, fresh from his election victory, was not going to roll over and accept the judiciary’s ruling easily.
 He began mobilizing supporters across the country who publicly opposed the NACC and argued that only Thaksin could lead the country out of its economic mess- and what would happen to the country should Thaksin be forced to quit?